I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemui-upgradeprinter.md

 ## -remarks
 <p>If you provide a user interface plug-in for one of Microsoft's printer drivers, and if the user interface plug-in stores device option values in the registry, it should implement the <code>IPrintOemUI::UpgradePrinter</code> method to update those values.</p>

 <p>A user interface plug-in's <code>IPrintOemUI::UpgradePrinter</code> method performs the same types of operations as the <b>DrvUpgradePrinter</b> function that is exported by user-mode printer interface DLLs.
-When the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff548648">DrvUpgradePrinter</a> function is called, it updates its own registry values and then calls the <code>IPrintOemUI::UpgradePrinter</code> method.</p>

-<p>If <code>IPrintOemUI::UpgradePrinter</code> methods are exported by multiple user interface plug-ins, the methods are called in the order that the plug-ins are specified for installation.</p>

-<p>For more information about creating and installing user interface plug-ins, see <a href="NULL">Customizing Microsoft's Printer Drivers</a>.</p>

-<p>If you provide a user interface plug-in for one of Microsoft's printer drivers, and if the user interface plug-in stores device option values in the registry, it should implement the <code>IPrintOemUI::UpgradePrinter</code> method to update those values.</p>

-<p>A user interface plug-in's <code>IPrintOemUI::UpgradePrinter</code> method performs the same types of operations as the <b>DrvUpgradePrinter</b> function that is exported by user-mode printer interface DLLs.
-When the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff548648">DrvUpgradePrinter</a> function is called, it updates its own registry values and then calls the <code>IPrintOemUI::UpgradePrinter</code> method.</p>
+When the driver's <a href="..\winddiui\nf-winddiui-drvupgradeprinter.md">DrvUpgradePrinter</a> function is called, it updates its own registry values and then calls the <code>IPrintOemUI::UpgradePrinter</code> method.</p>

 <p>If <code>IPrintOemUI::UpgradePrinter</code> methods are exported by multiple user interface plug-ins, the methods are called in the order that the plug-ins are specified for installation.</p>